eduardo409/interestCalculator/README.md

 # Interest Calculator
 Given loan principle and APR in decimel value.
-The application will return daily, monthly and annual expected accumulation of interest.
+The application will return daily, monthly and annual expected interest.

 ## Example: